St Swithun-upon-Kingsgate Church: Medieval origins

-The first mention of the church is recorded in 1264, when it was apparently burned by the citizens of Winchester during a dispute with the Priory.
+No record survives of the building of the church.
+In the 1148 survey of the Winton Domesday, entry 928 says "in the gate of King's Gate the sacristan receives 15d" (in porta de Chingeta habet sacrista xv d), but the first extant mention of the church itself is in the Annales de Wintonia which record that in 1264 there was a citizens' revolt during which buildings were burned including "Kingsgate with the church of St Swithun above" (Kingate cum ecclesia Sancti Swythuni supra).
 Most likely the church served as a chapel for lay people who worked for the Abbey.
 In 1337 some woodwork was done on the church, costing a total of fifteen shillings, and in 1484 the windows underwent repair.

-St Swithun was an Anglo Saxon saint, born in Winchester and in 852 becoming the 19th bishop of the city.
+St Swithun was an Anglo-Saxon saint, born in Winchester and in 852 becoming the 19th bishop of the city.
 He died in 862 when King Alfred the Great was still a young man.
 It is possible that St Swithun was tutor to the young king, and accompanied him on a pilgrimage to Rome.

 According to legend, St Swithun has a special association with the English weather, a legend which dates from July 971 when the bones of the saint were moved from outside the old Saxon cathedral and brought inside the building, apparently causing a great thunderstorm: